JetBrains/projector-server/README.md

 2. `runIdeaServer` &mdash; launch IntelliJ IDEA with Projector Server.
 Required property:
     * `projectorLauncher.ideaPath` &mdash; path to IDEA's root directory.

+## Connection from browser
+When the server is launched, you can open `localhost:8887` in the browser to access the app.

 ## Notes
 Currently, `projector-server` supports only Linux and JetBrains Runtime 11 as JRE.